MrHash/honeybee-agavi-cmf-demo/cookbook/processes.md

             </option>

             <!--
-                For convenience the command map specifies the command to create if the workflow state needs to be proceeded.
+                For convenience the command map specifies the command to create when a workflow state needs to be proceeded.
             -->
             <option name="command_map">
                 <option name="hbdemo.commenting.account">